WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/data-vala-realization.md

+# Data Value Realisation: Control, Commons & Ownership
+### by Katryna Dow

-Up until now the power to capture, analyse and profit from personal data has resided with business, government and social networks.
+_Up until now the power to capture, analyse and profit from personal data has resided with business, government and social networks.
-What if you and I had the same power?
+What if you and I had the same power?_
  - Meeco Manifesto, 2012

-Introduction
+## Introduction

 As our lives become ever more digital, we are faced with new challenges around the economic models, methods of service delivery and how to equitably distribute the exchange of value.